faresbougourzi/Covid-19-Infection-Percentage-Estimation-Challenge/README.md

 ## The competition schedules:
 The challenge schedule will be as follow:

 * 	16/10/2021: The competition Starts.
-Train and Validation data will be released.
+Train and Validation data will be released. :heavy_check_mark:

 *	20/12/2021: Testing datasets release.